Esther

 Is their infection still active?
 If they were diagnosed through a cervical smear, have they had a negative result since then?
 If they had genital warts in the past, have they been treated?
 Have they had recurrences of the STD warts in the last six months, or was it a long time ago?

 Do they know the strain type of their virus?
-(Not everyone will know this, and it can be hard to find out depending on where you are and what testing has been done)
+(Not everyone will know this, and it can be hard to find out depending on where you are and what checks have been done)

 Step 2: Understanding the prevalence